Skip to content

 Paid media attribution breaks long before most teams notice.
 Google Ads and Meta usually report conversions.
 The CRM usually reports leads.
 Sales usually reports revenue.
 But those systems are rarely aligned enough to tell you which campaigns deserve more budget.

 That gap creates fake confidence.
 A campaign can look efficient in-platform and still generate low-intent leads.
 Meanwhile, the campaign that looks more expensive may be producing the only prospects sales actually closes.
+As a Google Ads consultant, this is the first thing I check, and it is usually what a proper Google Ads audit in week one exposes.

 Why attribution breaks